nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 A game's complete data includes:
 * List of friends that play the game
-* In-game username for each friend and their skill level
+* In-game username for each friend and their skill value

 Format: `game --get GAME_ID`